-The ambition of this cutting edge research project is to deliver a ground breaking, interdisciplinary design-driven inquiry into the impacts of changing monsoon climates in three of South Asia’s rapidly growing cities.
-This will be undertaken at a time when climate change and urban development conspire to produce unlikely futures for urban survival.
+The ambition of this research project was to undertake an interdisciplinary inquiry into the impacts of changing monsoon climates in four of South Asia’s rapidly growing cities.
+The project was undertaken at a time when climate change and urban development conspired to produce unlikely futures for urban survival.
 Extreme weather events, all attributed to the monsoon’s capricious nature, are resulting with increasing frequency in water shortages, power failures, floods, out-breaks of disease, damage to property and loss of life.
-In responding to these events, the project will challenge the dominant view of the monsoon as a natural meteorological system outside of and distinct from society.
-Instead it will propose that the monsoon is a co-production of physical and social dynamics entangled within historic lived environments that can be analyzed, worked with, shaped and changed.
-To do so, an unconventional interdisciplinary team will develop a novel research methodology around the new operative concept of ‘monsoon assemblages.’
-This will bring together the spatial design disciplines with the environmental humanities to advance research of lived environments as indivisibly natural, social and political and to propose models for intervening in them through design.
+In responding to these events, the project challenged the dominant view of the monsoon as a meteorological system that existed outside of and distinct from society.
+Instead it proposed that the monsoon was the intra-action between physical and social dynamics entangled within historic lived environments that can be analyzed and changed.
+To investigate this hypothesis, an interdisciplinary team of spatial designers and environmental humanities scholars was brought together around the operative concept of Monsoon Assemblages.
+The aim was to produce knowledge of and design strategies for urban environments as more-than-human, monsoonal ecological systems that operate across multiple scales and through media that are indivisibly natural, social, political and technological.

-The project aims to shift conceptions and understandings of the monsoon as a natural meteorological system; to deliver a ground breaking new approach to the design of cities by treating the monsoon as an organizing principle of urban life, not an external threat; to assess the potential impact of this approach for urban policy, planning and infrastructure investment; to assess the new political, theoretical and aesthetic agendas for the spatial design disciplines and the environmental humanities this opens up; and to engage critically with the climate change adaption paradigm through the innovative idea of climate co-production.
+The project aimed to shift conceptions and understandings of the monsoon as a natural meteorological system by treating the monsoon as an organizing principle of urban life; to assess the potential impact of this approach on research, on urban policy, planning and infrastructure; to assess the new political, theoretical and aesthetic agendas for the spatial design disciplines and the environmental humanities that this approach opened up, and to engage critically with the climate change adaption paradigm through the idea of climate co-production.